In this article

 • Grand total: How much was spent in total over the course of the reporting period (day, week, month, etc.)?

 Again, employees must submit receipts or other documentation for each purchase included in their expense reports.
-This is especially important if you plan to write off deductible expenses on your taxes: The IRS requires companies to retain receipts for business expenses for at least seven years in the event that the company gets audited.
+This is especially important if you plan to write off deductible expenses on your tax returns: The IRS requires you to retain receipts for business expenses for at least seven years in the event that your company gets audited.

 What expenses go on an expense report?

-An expense report can include a variety of expenses depending on the nature of your business.
+An expense report can include any legitimate business expense.
 Here are some examples of expenses that can go on an expense report:

 • Travel expenses incurred on a business trip